Dane Bank Primary School

 Underpinning our pedagogy, is the belief that all children can learn Mathematics and that high quality Mathematics education provides a foundation for understanding the wider world and a tool for life.

-In KS2 the sessions are based on the 2020 DFE “Ready to Progress Criteria” and supported with the NCETM exemplification materials.
+In Years 3 and 6, the sessions are based on the 2020 DFE “Ready to Progress Criteria” and supported with the NCETM exemplification materials.
 The guidance identifies the most important conceptual knowledge and understanding that pupils need as they progress from Year 3 to Year 6.
 These important concepts are referred to as ready-to-progress (RTP) criteria and provide a coherent, linked framework to support pupils’ mastery of the primary Mathematics curriculum.
 This element of our Maths curriculum aims to develop children’s mathematical fluency and ability to make mathematical connections which can be used within the main Maths curriculum lessons and beyond.

 Children are supported to develop their early number fluency through the “NumBots” app which provides a fun and engaging way in which children can participate in spaced practice to develop their early number fluency both in school and at home.
 Following on from this, children are encouraged to learn Times Tables from Years 2 – 6.
 Times Tables Rockstars is used to provide children with an engaging and interactive online resource, that they access both in school and at home, to practise and learn.
 Children who have learnt specific times tables are able to achieve bronze, silver, gold or Olympic badges.
 We also run frequent inter-class and school competitions and an annual Trust-wide competition.